Modeling and Analysis of a Coupled SIS Bi-Virus Model: Introduction

 \section{Introduction}

 The phenomenon of spreading processes has been a key facet of human civilization.
-Several manifestations of this phenomenon are witnessed in the present day too, including the spread of opinions in social networks, diseases in contact networks, of viruses in computer networks, of products in markets, etc. Given the various ramifications of such processes, researchers across diverse disciplines such as physics \citep{newman}, ecology \citep{munster2009avian}, epidemiology \citep{bailey1975mathematical}, computer science \citep{wang2003epidemic}, and economics \citep{bloom2018epidemics} have devoted significant attention to the same.
-The focus of this paper is on the spread of viruses in human contact networks.
+Several manifestations of this phenomenon are witnessed in the present day too, including the spread of opinions in social networks, diseases in contact networks, viruses in computer networks, products in markets, etc. Given the various ramifications of such processes, researchers across diverse disciplines such as physics \citep{newman}, ecology \citep{munster2009avian}, epidemiology \citep{bailey1975mathematical}, computer science \citep{wang2003epidemic}, and economics \citep{bloom2018epidemics} have devoted significant attention to the same.
+This paper deals with the spread of viruses in human contact networks.
 The first model to capture the spread of a virus was proposed by Daniel Bernoulli in the $18^{\text{th}}$ century to calculate the gain in life expectancy at birth if smallpox were to be eliminated as a cause of death \citep{bernoulli1760essai}.
 As a discipline in its own right, mathematical epidemiology witnessed enormous growth in the $20^{\text{th}}$ century, with \citep{bailey1975mathematical,hethcote2000mathematics} being some of the key works.
+One of the fundamental research objectives in mathematical epidemiology revolves around analyzing the system equilibria and determining the convergence behavior of epidemic processes in the vicinity of isolated equilibria.
+Leveraging such analysis enables the design of mitigation (or eradication) strategies.
+To this end, various models have been studied in the literature: susceptible-infected-recovered (SIR) \citep{mei2017dynamics}; susceptible-exposed-infected-recovered (SEIR) \citep{arcede2020accounting}; susceptible–asymptomatic–infected –recovered susceptible (SAIRS) \citep{rothe2020transmission,pare2020modeling}; susceptible-infected (SI) \citep{matouk2020complex}; and susceptible-infected-susceptible (SIS) \citep{van2009virus,khanafer2016stability} being some of the notable ones.